Zymberi/Snake/README.md

 Future development ideas:

 -Adding a feature in the end the program to ask for the player if they want to play another game.
+-Adding different objects for the snake to eat, they will disappear in 5 seconds if the snake does not eat.
+-Adding objectst that are not allowed to eat --> if you eat them you will lose points.